 Here are very simple steps on How to FREEZE Corn!
 I recently had a family BBQ and some guests were unable to attend at last minute, resulting in me having leftover corn on the cob.
 With me being frugal I did not want any of it to go to waste.
-So I saved the corn on the cob by placing them in freezer ziploc bags and put them in the fridge over night.
-The next day I got them out and prepped them to freeze the corn.
+So I saved the corn on the cob by placing them in freezer ziploc bags and put them in the fridge overnight.
+The next day, I got them out and prepped the corn to freeze.

 How to FREEZE Corn

 If you do not have leftover corn on the cob like I did, you can still freeze fresh corn for the winter months.
 You can pick up corn on the cob at the store when it is on sale or at the local farmer's market (that's where I got mine).
 Just be sure to boil the corn and let cool before proceeding with the steps below.

 (All fruits and vegetables contain enzymes that, over time, break down the destroy nutrients and change the color, flavor, and texture of food during frozen storage.
 Corn requires a brief heat treatment, called blanching, in boiling water or steam, to destroy the enzymes before freezing.
 Blanching times generally vary from one to 10 minutes, depending on the vegetable.
 The duration should be just long enough to stop the action of the enzymes.
 For corn it is around 4-6 minutes.)